Montana-Media-Arts/webDesignFall2024/_docs/topic-09/09-exploring/07-page.md

 <div class="divider-heading"></div>

-When we start to mix the ratios of red, green, and blue, we come up with the rest of the colors of the spectrum.
+When we mix the ratios of red, green, and blue, we come up with the rest of the colors of the spectrum.
 Some of the first colors we should consider are the complementary colors of red, green, and blue.
-To get the complementary color for red, we use full green and blue.
+We use full green and blue to get the complementary color for red.
 This creates cyan.

 - Name: cyan;
 - RGB: rgb(0, 255, 255);